kleo/blog-archive/_posts/2021-06-11-sony-xperia-c5-ultra-mtk-su-testing.md

 ---

-Android Debug Bridge is not available on android 6.0 settings, following this to enable it[^5]
+Wireless adb is not available on android 6.0 developer settings, following this to enable it[^5]

 ```
 su